 - Support initiatives and programs that reduce fatalities and serious injuries on Hawai‘i Island roadways.

 - Support water resource development, preservation, maintenance and protection.

 - Support wastewater reclamation and recycling in the region.

 - Support Hawai‘i County’s efforts to rebuild physical and social infrastructure affected by natural and man-made disasters.

 - Support initiatives and policies that promote business innovation and economic diversity.

 - Support the Natural Energy Laboratory of Hawai‘i Authority (NELHA) as it furthers its mission to develop and diversify Hawai‘i’s economy by providing resources and facilities for energy and ocean-related research, education, and commercial activities.

 - Examine minimum wage legislation in the State of Hawai‘i to determine the impact on businesses, especially the small business community.

-- Encourage and support economic impact studies.
+- Encourage and support economic impact studies and implement findings.

 Board Approved 11-25-20